A Phil Ivey Story

 “Yeah, that would be me.”

-“Wow, Phil — now that’s success.
+“Wow, Phil — now that’s a success.
 Having a U.S. Senator’s son to caddy for you.”

 Ivey didn’t even blink.